-This document describes the configuration steps needed to setup the Recorder on the Cisco Meeting Server (CMS) Call Bridge (CB).
+This document describes the configuration steps needed to setup the Recorder on the Call Bridge (CB) component of a Cisco Meeting Server (CMS).

 There are no specific requirements for this document.

 The information in this document is based on these software and hardware versions:

 CMS 1.9 or higher

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.